VincentMssx/TF-Performance_features/README.md

 # TF Performance Features

-Here you'll find a simple classification of CIFAR dataset.
+Here you'll find a simple classification of mnist dataset.

-The aim is to use every performance feature provided by tensorflow.
+The aim is to use every performance features provided by tensorflow.